raydenlim/tp/docs/DeveloperGuide.md

 ### Edit grades

-1. Edit an assignment grade with _valid parameters_
+1. Editing an assignment grade with _valid parameters_
    1. Prerequisites:
       1. There is at least 1 student being displayed in the students list.
    2. Test case: `editgrade 1 as/Functional Expressionism g/500`
       Expected: Grade of the specified assignment has been edited to 500/500.

-2. Edit an assignment grade with _invalid index_
+2. Editing an assignment grade with _invalid index_
    1. Test case: `editgrade 0 as/Functional Expressionism g/500`
       Expected: F.A.K.E.J.A.R.V.I.S. displays an error.
 Assignment grade is not edited. <br> Reason: The person index provided does not exist.

-3. Edit an assignment grade with _invalid assignment name_
+3. Editing an assignment grade with _invalid assignment name_
    1. Prerequisites:
       1. There is at least 1 student being displayed in the students list.
    2. Test case: `editgrade 1 as/Finding Boyd g/500`
       Expected: F.A.K.E.J.A.R.V.I.S. displays an error.
 Assignment grade is not edited. <br> Reason: The assignment name does not exist.

-4. Edit an assignment grade with _invalid grade_
+4. Editing an assignment grade with _invalid grade_
    1. Prerequisites:
       1. There is at least 1 student being displayed in the students list.
    2. Test case: `editgrade 1 as/Functional Expressionism g/700`